-President Obama is going to try to flip the idea of his Grand Bargain with a
+President Obama is going to try to flip the idea of his Grand Bargain with a new trade

 of taxes for jobs.
 But that doesn't mean Grand Bargain 1.0, entitlement cuts for taxes, isn't still proceeding on a separate track.
 It is.
 The bullshit caucus

 , the Republican senators who went around leader Mitch McConnell to broker a filibuster deal with Harry Reid, are still being wooed by senior administration staff, including Chief of Staff Denis McDonough, and it still puts Medicare and Social Security on the chopping block

 The talks are aimed at averting a partial government shutdown this fall that would result if the two parties can't agree on federal spending levels for the next fiscal year, as now seems likely, or strike a deal to raise the debt ceiling.
 Treasury SecretaryJacob Lew, appearing in a series of Sunday television interviews, predicted the U.S. would likely hit its statutory borrowing limit, now $16.7 trillion, sometime after Labor Day.
 If lawmakers fail to lift the cap, the U.S. will be unable to borrow money to pay all its bills. [...]

 Republicans, for their part, in the talks have suggested changes to Medicare, including switching to a slower-growing gauge of inflation that would reduce benefits, and "means-testing" the program by charging well-to-do senior citizens higher premiums.
 In the past, Mr. Obama has said he could consider both ideas as part of a larger deal.
 Republicans also proposed raising the eligibility age for Medicare, a concept the White House dislikes. [...]